HOPE Services Advisory Board Prevention Ambassador Program Application

 Prevention Ambassadors receive training and mentorship in providing prevention and outreach services aimed at decreasing myths about seeking help, empowering and motivating other students to make healthy life changes, and providing information on campus, community, and national services to raise awareness and decrease mental health stigma on campus.

-The Prevention Ambassadors will be assisting the Prevention Services Advisory Board in our #WSUWeSupportU mission of Preventing Suicide, Preventing Sexual Violence, Preventing Substance Abuse, and Promoting Wellness in the WSU community.
+The Prevention Ambassadors will be assisting the HOPE Services Advisory Board in our #WSUWeSupportU mission of Preventing Suicide, Preventing Sexual Violence, Preventing Substance Misuse/Overuse, and Promoting Wellness in the WSU community.

-The PSAB Prevention Ambassador Program is facilitated mainly by Dr. Marci Young and Ryley Ewy.
+The HSAB Prevention Ambassador Program is facilitated mainly by Cora Olson, Rachael Gladden, and Dr. Marci Young.
 During the course of this program ambassadors would have the opportunity to interact with various departments and staff from the 17 WSU departments on the PSAB.

 Through this program, the Prevention Services Advisory Board aims to engage student leaders in providing prevention and outreach programming to their peers and to the WSU community as a whole.